What is self-directed learning, and how can it transform workplace learning?

 Traditional learning often takes a one-size-fits-all approach, with instructors dictating the curriculum.
 Self-directed learning theory flips this script, placing employees at the centre of their learning journey – but where did it come from?

-It can be traced back to the work of Malcolm Knowles, who formalised it in his 1975 book, "The Adult Learner: A Neglected Species".
-Knowles' self-directed learning theory underscores the significance of this approach, aligning with the first principle of andragogy:
+Self-directed learning theory can be tracked back to the work of Malcolm Knowles, who formalised it in his 1975 book, "The Adult Learner: A Neglected Species".
+Knowles' theory underscores the significance of this approach, aligning with the first principle of andragogy:

 "Adults need to be involved in the planning and evaluation of their instruction."